Runaway (Kanye West song): Composition

 During a concluding reprise of the chorus and the opening melody, West ends the song with a three-minute outro of vocoded and overdriven wordless singing accompanied by string sections harmonizing with his vocals.
-It briefly begins with West speaking, usually transcribed as "I'ma be honest", (later partially revealed to be "pianos") before he begins singing, and the vocal effects drown out what is audible in his words.
-A partially leaked version of the outro without the vocoder and distortion effects reveal the lyrics "I'm so gifted at finding what I don't like the most, so I think it's time, time for you to go", is being sung by West.
+The vocal effects drown out what is audible in his words.
 Allmusic editor Andy Kellman was favorable to the outro, saying that "West blows into a device and comes out sounding something like a muffled, bristly version of Robert Fripp's guitar."
 Slant Magazine's Matthew Cole interpreted the purpose of the outro as a "fantasy of escape through pure catharsis, with the vocoder literalizing Kanye's ability to transform his personal shortcomings into art."
-Chicago Tribune writer Greg Kot described the production of the song in detail, writing:

-"Ostensibly sung by a groom to his new bride at a wedding, the song plays as an apology, a warning and a defiant manifesto.
-The music mirrors that complexity.
-A midtempo funky-drummer beat glides underneath the melancholy, reverberating piano notes, while a deep, mushrooming bass tone threatens to swallow everything.
-Brusque cello strokes contrast with elegiac violins, while a dirty guitar wends through the string section like a drunk, knocking over music stands and splattering mud on the white-tablecloth beauty.
-It’s a turbulent combination of sounds: brooding and chastened in the verses, oddly triumphant and darkly humorous during the choruses."
+Chicago Tribune writer Greg Kot described the production of "Runaway" as layered and emotionally complex.
+He noted that while it is sung as a groom speaking to his bride at a wedding, the song also functions as an apology, a warning, and a defiant manifesto.
+Kot wrote that the music reflects this tension through its arrangement, combining a "midtempo funky-drummer" style beat with melancholy, echoing piano lines.
+He also highlighted the deep bass tones that emphasize the song's quality along with contrasting string elements: brusque cello strokes set against more elegiac violins.
+In his view, a distorted guitar weaves through the orchestration in a disruptive way, contributing to the song's uneasy atmosphere.
+He concluded that the result is a turbulent combination of sounds that shifts between brooding restraint in the verses and a darker, more ironic sense of triumph in the choruses.

 The outro has been interpreted as commentary on how West had, at the time, attempted to speak directly on his feelings and opinions, but was unable to do so under the pressure of media sensationalism.
-Another interpretation was proposed by Chicago Sun-Times writer Thomas Conner, who wrote "the last four minutes find him humming and singing, but his voice is Auto-Tuned and distorted beyond perceptibility.
-What's he saying or singing?
-Can't really make it out, can't really understand him.
-Which, no doubt, is how he feels his clumsy public statements are often received."
+Another interpretation was proposed by Chicago Sun-Times writer Thomas Conner, who wrote that the last four minutes feature him humming and singing in Auto-Tune that is "distorted beyond perceptibility', questioning how his statements get received in "Runaway".